Table of Contents

 Definition of Inflammation

-Inflammation is defined as the body’s response to injurious stimuli in the form of trauma or colonization with bacterial organisms.
+Inflammation is defined as the body’s response to injurious stimuli in the form of trauma or bacterial colonization.
 It is a protective reaction focused on getting rid of the original source of cell injury as well as the cells and tissues that have undergone necrosis.
 Without inflammation, infections would be rampant and wounds would fail to heal normally.
-Inflammation forms part of innate immunity.
+Thus, inflammation is an essential mechanism constituting innate immune response.

-Inflammatory response and repair mechanism can also cause significant harm when its components are destroyed and eliminated.
+Inflammatory responses and repair mechanisms can also cause significant harm when their components are destroyed and eliminated.
 Microbes and dead tissues can contribute to the destruction of normal tissues if the inflammatory response is severe or prolonged.

 Causes of Inflammation

-- Injuries such as scratches and trauma from foreign bodies
+- Injuries, such as scratches and trauma resulting from foreign bodies

-- Rubor/redness: arises from increased blood flow and accumulation at the point of injury or inflammation.
+- Rubor (redness) arising due to increased blood flow and accumulation at the point of injury or inflammation

-- Calor/Hotness due to an accumulation of warm flow of blow and the heat produced from local reaction/ irritation.
+- Calor (increased heat) due to a combination of blood flow and heat produced from local reaction or irritation

-- Tumor/Swelling the released inflammatory mediators at the site lead to increased fluid extravasation causing edema and swelling.
+- Tumor (swelling), in which the released inflammatory mediators at the site lead to increased fluid extravasation causing edema and swelling

-- Dolor/Pain is mediated by cytokines like bradykinins and prostaglandins
+- Dolor (pain) mediated by cytokines, such as bradykinins and prostaglandins

-- Functional laesa/loss of bodily functions occurs with the affection of an organ.
+- Functional laesa (loss of bodily function) occurring with the affection of an organ

 Pathophysiology and Stages of Inflammation

-Inflammation can be acute or chronic.
-Acute inflammation is the immediate innate body response to harmful agents which are usually bacterial pathogens and physical tissue injuries.
-The involved cells which are part of the cellular complexity of the inflamed tissue e.g. macrophages, histiocytes, and Kupffer cells, recognize pathogens and damaged cellular debris through pathogen-associated molecular patterns and damage-associated molecular patterns, PAMs and DAMs.
+Inflammation can be either acute or chronic.
+Acute inflammation is the body’s immediate innate response to bacterial pathogens or physical injury to tissues.
+The involved cells that are part of the cellular complexity of the inflamed tissue e.g., macrophages, histiocytes, and Kupffer cells, recognize pathogens and damaged cellular debris through pathogen-associated molecular patterns (PAMs) and damage-associated molecular patterns (DAMs).
 These are surface receptors that recognize pathogenic antigens and cellular debris.

 Activation of these surface receptors leads to a release of histamine, nitric oxide, and prostaglandins from tissue macrophages, mast cells, and vascular endothelial cells.
-These mediators are responsible for the dilatation of blood vessels at the inflamed area and increase capillary permeability known as a vascular phase.
+These mediators are responsible for the dilatation of blood vessels in the inflamed area and increase capillary permeability, also known as the vascular phase.

-Fluid shift into the inflamed tissue space will establish an inflammatory response which results in redness and hotness with exudation of fluids containing proteins e.g. fibrin, antibodies, and complement proteins.
+Fluid shift into the inflamed tissue space establishes an inflammatory response that results in redness and heat with exudation of fluids containing proteins such as fibrin, antibodies, and complement proteins.
 These proteins function to fight the invading pathogen and limit the infection process.

-Exudation of plasma from the blood will lead to stasis with subsequent extravasation of inflammatory cells from stagnant blood to the injured tissues which are known as a cellular phase.
+Exudation of plasma from the blood leads to stasis with subsequent extravasation of inflammatory cells from stagnant blood to the injured tissues, which is known as the cellular phase.

-Inflammatory cells function to phagocytize foreign materials, promote the immune response and secrete other mediators.
-Inflammatory cells in acute inflammation are mainly granulocytes while in chronic inflammation they are lymphocytes and monocytes.
+Inflammatory cells phagocytize foreign materials, promote immune response, and secrete other mediators.
+Inflammatory cells in acute inflammation mainly comprise granulocytes, while in chronic inflammation lymphocytes and monocytes are involved.

-Extravasation of cells from the blood to the tissue space starts with margination of the cell towards the endothelial surface of the blood vessels due to interleukins and TNF-α.
-These mediators enhance the expression of ICAM-1, P-selectin and E-selectin on the endothelial cell surface to induce their adhesion with blood leukocytes before their migration.
+Extravasation of cells from the blood to the tissue space starts with the margination of the cell towards the endothelial surface of the blood vessels due to interleukins and TNF-α.
+These mediators enhance the expression of ICAM-1, P-selectin, and E-selectin on the surface of the endothelial cells to induce their adhesion with blood leukocytes before migration.

-Chemokines-activated leukocytes find their way to the inflamed tissue through transmigration across the endothelium and basement membrane via acquiring foot processes to move between endothelial cells; a process called diapedesis.
+Chemokine-activated leukocytes find their way to the inflamed tissue through transmigration across the endothelium and basement membrane via acquiring foot processes to move between endothelial cells, a process known as diapedesis.

-Chemotactic factors e.g. C3a and C5 then guide leukocytes towards the site of tissue injury within the intercellular space via protein adhesions and binding to tissue integrins.
+Chemotactic factors, such as C3a and C5, then guide leukocytes towards the site of tissue injury within the intercellular space via protein adhesion and binding to tissue integrins.

 Neutrophils that migrate to the inflammation site act as phagocytes for the foreign organisms and cellular debris.
-The cells destroy the engulfed microorganisms via lysosomal enzymes and reactive oxygen species that can be introduced later as antigen presenting cells.
+These neutrophils destroy the engulfed microorganisms via lysosomal enzymes and reactive oxygen species that can be introduced later as antigen-presenting cells.

 Phagocytosis is the process of engulfing foreign materials by phagocytes.
 These foreign materials include pathogens, dead cells, foreign debris, and abnormal cells.
-Phagocytes can recognize the foreign material via surface receptors including PRRs that bind to PAMPs, opsonin receptors that bind to bacteria coated with complement and antibodies opsonization proteins and scavenger receptors.
+Phagocytes recognize foreign materials via surface receptors, including pattern recognition receptors that bind to PAMPs, opsonin receptors that bind to bacteria coated with complement proteins or particles opsonized with antibodies, and scavenger receptors.

-Opsonization occurs after complement protein C3b with the foreign antigen binds to CR1 complement receptor on the surface of phagocytes to facilitate its immune destruction.
+Opsonization occurs after the complement protein, C3b with the foreign antigen, binds to the CR1 complement receptor on the surface of phagocytes to facilitate its immune destruction.

 Types of Inflammation

-Serous inflammation occurs with mild irritation of the epithelial or mesothelial surfaces with resultant homogenous watery exudate from the plasma or lymph.
+Serous inflammation occurs with mild irritation of the epithelial or mesothelial surfaces with resultant homogeneous watery exudate from the plasma or lymph.
 It is more common on the skin and mesothelial membranes.

-Mucinous or catarrhal inflammation occurs with cuboidal cells where the exudate is mainly mucin.
+Mucinous or catarrhal inflammation occurs in cuboidal cells where the exudate is mainly mucin.
 It is more common in the respiratory tract.

-Purulent inflammation occurs when the inflammatory process is secondary to violent organisms e.g. staphylococci that result in large amounts of pus composed of neutrophils and dead cells.
+Purulent inflammation occurs when the inflammatory process is secondary to the causative organisms e.g., staphylococci, which result in large amounts of pus comprising neutrophils and dead cells.
 Pus isolation with fibrosis and histiocytes is known as an abscess.

-Fibrinous inflammation occurs in fibrin-rich exudate which will organize to form a fibrous mesh.
-It occurs mainly in viral inflammation and chemical or physical irritation.
-Fibrinous inflammation will lead to a permanent dysfunction in the affected tissue as fibrosis lack parenchymal cells e.g. scars on the skin surface, liver fibrosis in viral and alcoholic hepatitis.
-Fibrosis can also occur on the surface of tissues leading to the pseudo-membrane formation which is a devitalized membrane of fibrous tissue as in pseudomembranous colitis.
+Fibrinous inflammation occurs in fibrin-rich exudates that organize to form a fibrous mesh.
+It occurs mainly during viral infections and physical of chemical-induced irritation.
+Fibrinous inflammation will lead to permanent dysfunction of the affected tissue as connective tissues replace normal parenchymal tissues, e.g., scars on the skin and liver fibrosis in viral and alcoholic hepatitis.
+Fibrosis can also occur on the surface of tissues leading to the formation of a pseudomembrane, which is a devitalized membrane of fibrous tissue as observed in pseudomembranous colitis.

-Hemorrhagic inflammation occurs with exudate full of erythrocytes or blood.
-It is common with a viral infection and physical irritation.
-The hemorrhagic exudate is rich in cellular components and fibrin, which form into a clot limiting organ functions.
+Hemorrhagic inflammation is accompanied by an exudate comprising erythrocytes or blood.
+It is common during viral infections and physical irritation.
+The hemorrhagic exudate is rich in cellular components and fibrin, which clot and thereby limit organ functions.

-Ulcerative inflammation occurs with loss of necrotic epithelial integrity leading to ulcer formation on epithelial surfaces.
+Ulcerative inflammation occurs with a loss of necrotic epithelial integrity leading to ulcer formation on epithelial surfaces.

-Granulomatous inflammation occurs with persistent inflammation leading to formation of walls of histiocytes, known as granulomas, surrounding the area of inflammatory focus.
-It is common in chronic inflammatory conditions e.g. tuberculosis and sarcoidosis.
-They can be either caseating where the central area is made up of dead foreign body surrounded by immunocompetent cells or non-caseating granulomas.
+Granulomatous inflammation occurs with persistent inflammation leading to the formation of a compact aggregate of histiocytes, known as granulomas, surrounding the area of inflammatory focus.
+It is common in chronic inflammatory conditions, e.g., tuberculosis and sarcoidosis.
+They can be either caseating, where the central area is made up of dead foreign bodies surrounded by immunocompetent cells, or non-caseating granulomas.

 Fate of Acute Inflammation

-The results of acute inflammation are dependent on the nature and intensity of the injury, the site and tissue affected, and the ability of the host to evoke a response.
-Interestingly, these mediators are short-acting and they are active only as long as there is a pathogenic stimulation.
-After resolution of the offending stimulus, the inflammatory products by macrophages and lymphatic drainage to the regional lymph nodes, and the fibrin mesh guides wound healing.
+The results of acute inflammation are dependent on the nature and intensity of injury, site and tissue affected, and the ability of the host to evoke a response.
+Interestingly, these mediators are short-acting and are active only as long as there is a pathogenic stimulation.
+After the resolution of the offending stimulus, the inflammatory products are engulfed by the macrophages followed by lymphatic drainage to the regional lymph nodes, and the fibrin mesh guides wound healing.

-Persistence of the offending agent will lead to fibrosis to control the infection, abscess formation or chronic inflammation lasting for months or years with delayed healing.
-Chronic inflammation is characterized by replacement of neutrophils with macrophages and fibroblasts releasing IFN-γ and reactive oxygen species characterized by more fibrosis and more tissue destruction.
+Persistence of the offending agent leads to fibrosis to control infection, abscess formation, or chronic inflammation that can last for months or years and show delayed healing.
+Chronic inflammation is characterized by the replacement of neutrophils with macrophages and fibroblasts, which release IFN-γ and reactive oxygen species.
+This process is characterized by increased fibrosis and tissue destruction.

 Chronic inflammation is a prolonged inflammation where active inflammation, tissue injury, and healing proceed concurrently, leading to an increased number of lymphocytes and macrophages resulting in vascular proliferation and fibrosis.

 Acute inflammation may progress to chronic inflammation.
-This is evident when the acute response cannot be regulated, either due to persistence of the injurious agent or as a result of interference with the normal healing process.
+This is evident when an acute response cannot be regulated, either due to the persistence of the offending agent or as a result of interference with the normal healing process.

 Chronic inflammation arises in the following settings:

-- Immune-mediated inflammatory diseases (hypersensitivity diseases) – These arises from excessive and inappropriate activation of the immune system.
+- Immune-mediated inflammatory diseases (hypersensitivity diseases) arising from excessive and inappropriate activation of the immune system

-Prolonged exposure to potentially toxic agents – They include non-degradable exogenous materials such as inhaled particulate silica, which causes a chronic inflammatory known as silicosis and endogenous agents that chronically elevated plasma lipid components, which leads to atherosclerosis.
+Prolonged exposure to potentially toxic agents, such as non-degradable exogenous materials, including inhaled particulate silica that causes a chronic inflammatory condition known as silicosis.
+Endogenous agents that cause chronic elevation of plasma lipids lead to atherosclerosis.